mattyoung101/omicron/README.md

 _If we are allowed to, the code will be made available under a permissive open source license once our competition is done._

+## Developer notes
+### IDF version
+Due to the fact that we sync the file `sdkconfig`, it's important that you use the exact same IDF version that we do, to avoid merge conflicts.
+This project currently uses the **[v3.3 release branch](https://github.com/espressif/esp-idf/tree/release/v3.3) version** (i.e. the latest commit on origin/release/v3.3).

+Please visit [the docs](https://docs.espressif.com/projects/esp-idf/en/latest/versions.html) for more information about IDF versions.

+**TODO this is only for ESP, also we should move ESP project to a subfolder**
 ## Libraries and licenses
 - [ESP-IDF](https://github.com/espressif/esp-idf/): Apache 2 license
 - [DG_dynarr](https://github.com/DanielGibson/Snippets/blob/master/DG_dynarr.h): Public domain